cswartzvi/hamilton/examples/mlflow/README.md

-# MLFLow plugin for Hamilton
+# MLFLow plugin for Apache Hamilton

 [MLFlow](https://mlflow.org/) is an open-source Python framework for experiment tracking.
 It allows data science teams to store results, artifacts (machine learning models, figures, tables), and metadata in a principled way when executing data pipelines.

-The MLFlow plugin for Hamilton includes two sets of features:
+The MLFlow plugin for Apache Hamilton includes two sets of features:
 - Save and load machine learning models with the `MLFlowModelSaver` and `MLFlowModelLoader` materializers
 - Automatically track data pipeline results in MLFlow with the `MLFlowTracker`.

-This pairs nicely with the `HamiltonTracker` and the [Hamilton UI](https://hamilton.dagworks.io/en/latest/hamilton-ui/ui/) which gives you a way to explore your pipeline code, attributes of the artifacts produced, and execution observability.
+This pairs nicely with the `HamiltonTracker` and the [Apache Hamilton UI](https://hamilton.apache.org/hamilton-ui/ui/) which gives you a way to explore your pipeline code, attributes of the artifacts produced, and execution observability.

-We're working on better linking Hamilton "projects" with MLFlow "experiments" and runs from both projects.
+We're working on better linking Apache Hamilton "projects" with MLFlow "experiments" and runs from both projects.

 ## Instructions
 1. Create a virtual environment and activate it